 If you've received feedback from a buyer that you don't think is accurate or fair, take a look at our article about disputing feedback.

-Information you’ll need when appealing
+Information you may need when appealing

 - Tracking details showing the buyer received the item before the case was closed.
 If the order's total cost (total of item(s), shipping and tax) is $750 or more, signature confirmation is required